munificent/game-programming-patterns/book/dirty-flag.markdown

 </aside>

 Where were we?
 Oh, right, making a game.
 Most games or game engines have something called a *scene graph*.
 This is a big data structure that contains all of the visible objects in the world.
 It's used by the renderer to determine where to draw stuff on screen.
-You commonly hear it associated with 3D games, but 2D games often have something similar.
+You commonly hear it associated with 3D games, but 2D games, especially newer ones where characters are built out of multiple sprites often have something similar.

 At its simplest, a scene graph is just a pile of objects.
 Each object has a model or sprite some other basic visual component, and a <span name="transform">*transform*</span>.
 The transform describes the object's position, rotation, and scale in the world.
 To move an object around in the world, we just have to change the transform.

 <aside name="transform">

 The mechanics of *how* this transform is stored and manipulated is unfortunately out of scope for this chapter.
-The comically abbreviated summary is that in a 3D game, the transform is 4x4 matrix.
-Applying one transform onto another (for example translating and then rotating an object) just requires doing a matrix multiple on the the matrix for each transform.
+The comically abbreviated summary is that in a 3D game, a transform is a 4x4 matrix.
+Combining transforms (for example translating and then rotating an object) just requires multiplying the two matrices.

 A proof of the correctness of that is left as an exercise for the reader.